ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 The previous step gives me a set of 488 Census tracts with varying numbers of bars.
 However, the object of sociological interest for this study is not Census tracts, but neighborhoods.

 Gay bars frequently occur in spatially contiguous clusters of tracts.
 I use this fact to produce clusters of tracts which I argue will roughly correspond to gay neighborhoods.
 Achieving this correspondence is the primary motivation for taking this step.
-Additionally, this *regionalization* process has the ancillary advantage of reducing the margin of error in ACS variable estimates, which can be substantial at the tract level [@spielman_reducing_2015].
+Furthermore, this *regionalization* process has the ancillary advantage of reducing the margin of error in ACS variable estimates, which can be substantial at the tract level [@spielman_reducing_2015].

 For my clustering process, I only consider the geometries of tracts containing gay bars.

-adjacent tracts
+I take a simple spatial approach: groups of adjacent, contiguous tracts form a cluster or neighborhood.
 Tracts that share only a corner, not a line border, are not considered adjacent.

-[These exist, for example, in Denver and Phoenix.]
+[FOOTNOTE] These exist, for example, in Denver and Phoenix.

 I use the `sf` and `sp` packages for spatial data in R to generate lists of adjacent tracts, and I use the `igraph` package [CITE] to assign numeric identifiers to the clusters produced by this adjacency list.
 See [APPENDIX] for a network graph of these clusters.

 ## Filtering

-I visually inspect the output of the above clustering process.
+I visually inspect the output of the above clustering process, which produces 253 clusters ranging in size from single tracts to 13 grouped tracts.

 operationalize

-Far-flung, isolated bars are not part of gay neighborhoods.
+The key assumption is that *far-flung, isolated bars are not part of gay neighborhoods.* Therefore, for each city

 rule of no downtowns

+A second rule,

 *A city's central business district is not its gay neighborhood.*

-This is an operationalization of Levine's third criterion for gay neighborhoods, that they be a "culture area" wherein
+This is an operationalization of Levine's third criterion for gay neighborhoods, that they be a "culture area" wherein LGBTQ people are "locally dominant" [@levine_gay_1979].

+I rerun

 LGBTQ people do not dominate the CBD of any city of which the author is aware.

+(Except perhaps Palm Springs)

 ones and zeros.

 The largest cluster or clusters by number of bars.

 [In the only case wherein this metric results in a tie, between the South End and Fenway in Boston, I choose the South End, which has more tracts.
 I note that GayCities observes the South End to be highly gentrified in 2007, and my data support this observation.
 They do not mention Fenway.]

+A second aspect of filtering my data is to curate the number of cities I include.

 See [APPENDIX] for these labels.
 (Or present them in main body of text?)